carlodizon03/Data-Science/README.md

 # Data-Science

- -plan to convert to ipynb when done
+ *plan to convert to ipynb when done